 Bathing on your rafting trip can be challenging for a few reasons.
 The biggest hurdle is the cold water of the Colorado River.
-The water temperature is about 50 degrees, which feels quite chilly even on the hottest days.
+The water temperature can range from 50-70°F depending on the time of year.
+Check the current river temperature here.
 Additionally, not every campsite will have a good wading area to bathe in.
 Some beaches are rocky by the river, some quickly drop off, and others may have a fast flowing current nearby.
 Luckily, we have a few tips to help you stay clean and feeling fresh on your river trip!

 Depending on the rapid, those sitting in the front of the raft may be hit with a little splash or get completely soaked.
 Either way, the first seat will give you a good rinsing off.